-- A. Manufacturer's Published Data: - As soon as practicable and before installation of any materials or equipment is begun, the Contractor shall submit a complete list of materials and equipment together with names and addresses of manufacturers, catalog numbers, and trade names to the WHFD AND/OR PROJECT MANAGER for approval. - 2.
+- D. Manufacturer's Published Data: - As soon as practicable and before installation of any materials or equipment is begun, the Contractor shall submit a complete list of materials and equipment together with names and addresses of manufacturers, catalog numbers, and trade names to the WHFD AND/OR PROJECT MANAGER for approval. - 2.
 Annotate descriptive data to show the specific model, type, and size of each item the Contractor proposes to furnish. - Approval of materials will be based on manufacturer's published rating.
-Any materials and equipment that are not in accordance with these specifications may be rejected. - B. Shop Drawings: - Provide a soft copy set or two (2) hard copy sets of the shop drawings showing the fire sprinkler systems to be installed by the Contractor.
+Any materials and equipment that are not in accordance with these specifications may be rejected. - E. Shop Drawings: - Provide a soft copy set or two (2) hard copy sets of the shop drawings showing the fire sprinkler systems to be installed by the Contractor.
 Prepare shop drawings on sheets 24 inches by 36 inches using a drawing scale not less than 1/8" = 1'-0".
 Shop drawings shall be prepared in accordance with NFPA 13 and include all data essential to the proper installation of the system.
 Do not commence work until the design of the systems and the various components have been approved. - 2.
 Prior to start of any construction, required copies of to-scale shop drawings of fire sprinkler piping, sprinkler heads, sprinkler valves, shall be submitted for review.
 No work shall be started without approval of the WHFD AND/OR PROJECT MANAGER.
-Shop drawings shall be fully dimensioned to show that the equipment and connections thereto fit within the space provided. - 3.
-Review of shop drawings is confined to arrangement of equipment only and does not relieve the Contractor from responsibility for proper fit, performance, and construction.
+Shop drawings shall be fully dimensioned to show that the equipment and connections thereto fit within the space provided. - Review of shop drawings is confined to arrangement of equipment only and does not relieve the Contractor from responsibility for proper fit, performance, and construction.
 Any deviation from the contract drawings and/or specifications shall be clearly noted on the shop drawings.
 Since manufacturing methods vary, reasonable variations from the Contract Documents are acceptable; however, performance and material requirements are a minimum and the WHFD AND/OR PROJECT MANAGER retains the right to judge the equality of any variation.

-- 4. Record Drawings: Upon completion of work, submit accurate as-built shop drawings to the WHFD AND/OR PROJECT MANAGER.
+4. Record Drawings: Upon completion of work, submit accurate as-built shop drawings to the WHFD AND/OR PROJECT MANAGER.
 As-built shop drawings shall be stamped by a professional engineer registered in the State of Hawaii.
-Show exact locations and sizes, as actually installed, of the fire sprinkler systems on these record "as-built" drawings. - C. Calculations: - 1.
-For the areas indicated on the Contract Drawings, submit required copies of calculations, together with shop drawings and manufacturer's published data, for review prior to start of construction. - Sway Bracing Calculations: Provide seismic bracing calculations for aboveground piping per NFPA 13.
-Seismic coefficient value and spectral response is indicated on Contract Drawing bracing details.
-Seismic bracing shall be installed on all new and existing fire sprinkler mains, where required, in accordance with NFPA 13.
+Show exact locations and sizes, as actually installed, of the fire sprinkler systems on these record "as-built" drawings.

-1.06 OMISSIONS
+1.05 OMISSIONS